Why should I be baptized?

 What age is appropriate for baptism?

 Baptism has nothing to do with age and everything to do with a person’s spiritual condition.
 However a person needs to fully understand that baptism is a public proclamation and celebration of the inward decision a person has made to be a Christ follower.
-It has been the practice here at the Wesleyan Church of Hamburg that we invite children to consider being baptized at the age of 8.
+It has been the practice here at the Wesleyan Church of Hamburg to invite children to consider being baptized at the age of 8 or older.

-Baptism is not a prerequisite for heaven, nor does our salvation come through baptism.
-The act of going into the water does not save us.
-Jesus saved us through His death on the cross and His resurrection from the dead.
-Baptism does not save us, but the saved are baptized.
+The act of going into the water is not our salvation.
+Jesus made a way to eternal life for us through His death on the cross and His resurrection from the dead.
 If one of His commands is to be baptized, why would a believer not want to be obedient to follow Jesus in this way?